ELG$\times$LRG distribution through dark matter halo dynamics

 \subsubsection{Orphan treatment}

 The $f^{\rm elg}_{\rm sat}$ and $f^{\rm lrg}_{\rm sat}$ terms in Eq.\,\ref{eq:normaliz} represent the \emph{total} fractions of satellite ELGs and LRGs calculated with respect to the total number of objects in the final mock catalog.
-Note that, in principle, these fractions can include: \begin{itemize} \item ELG (LRG) satellites orbiting a ELG (LRG) host, meaning a maximally conformal configuration; \item ELG (LRG) satellites living in a host of the complementary species, meaning minimal conformity; \item Orphans, i.e. satellites whose central host halos are not part of the resulting mock catalog. \end{itemize}
+Note that, in principle, these fractions can include: \begin{itemize} \item ELG (LRG) satellites orbiting a ELG (LRG) host, meaning a maximally conformal configuration; \item ELG (LRG) satellites living in a host of the complementary species, meaning minimal conformity; \item Orphans, i.e. satellites whose central host halos are not part of the resulting mock catalog.
+Note that here the term ``orphans" does not refer to disrupted subhalos, but simply to satellites whose corresponding centrals are not selected as part of the ELG or LRG samples. \end{itemize}

 Contrarily to SHAM models, standard HOD frameworks typically omit orphan satellites by construction because satellites are only populated in halos that already host a central.
 Only a few modified HOD schemes have explicitly allowed for orphans \citep[see e.g.][]{2017MNRAS.469..749P}, despite growing evidence that their inclusion can be important for reproducing the small-scale clustering signal.
 This point has been emphasized in semi-analytic models, where disrupted or unresolved centrals naturally generate satellite populations without an identified host \citep[e.g.,][]{2013ApJ...771...30R,2019MNRAS.488.3143B}.